inchmeal/inchmeal.github.io/app/_sicp/ch-4/notes.markdown

 Things get interesting further!

 - Mathematics is about "what" as described in first chapter and programming is about "how".
 Higher order languages helps us to move a bit close to "what" by freeing us from many details of "how"
-- Quoting from book: *Expression oriented languages are based on the "pun" that an expression that describes the value of a function may alos be interpreted as a means of computing that value.* Because of this most programming languages are strongly biased towards unidirectional style(computations with well defined inputs and outputs.)
+- Quoting from book: *Expression oriented languages are based on the "pun" that an expression that describes the value of a function may also be interpreted as a means of computing that value.* Because of this most programming languages are strongly biased towards unidirectional style(computations with well defined inputs and outputs.)
-- Remember the constraint based program in the book for coverting temperature units - departs from the unidirectional approach.
-Similarly non-dterministic computing also departs from that approach as each expression can have more than one value and different paths are tried to arrive at a solution.
-Thus in deterministic programming we are dealing with relations(mathematical relations) rather than single valued functions.
+- Remember the constraint based program in the book for converting temperature units - departs from the unidirectional approach.
+Similarly non-deterministic computing also departs from that approach as each expression can have more than one value and different paths are tried to arrive at a solution.
+Thus in non deterministic programming we are dealing with relations(mathematical relations) rather than single valued functions.
-- Logic programming extends this idea further by combining the relational vision of programming witha powerful kind of symbolic pattern matching called *unification*.
+- Logic programming extends this idea further by combining the relational vision of programming with a powerful kind of symbolic pattern matching called *unification*.
-- This approach is certainly not for every programming but when it works, it can be quite powrful.
+- This approach is certainly not for every programming but when it works, it can be quite powerful.
 For example, a single "what is" can solve multiple problems of "how to".
 Let's say we want to append two lists.
 We can describe "what is" as:
   - An empty list and any other list `y`, append to form `y`.
   - For any `u`, `v`, `y` and `z`, If `v` and `y` append to form `z` then `(cons u v)` and `y` append to form `(cons u z)`.
   - The program will look like: